aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/02-analyze-files-with-Spark.md

    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-## Excercise 2: Analyze data in a dataframe
+## Exercise 2: Analyze data in a dataframe

 The **dataframe** object in Spark is similar to a Pandas dataframe in Python, and includes a wide range of functions that you can use to manipulate, filter, group, and otherwise analyze the data it contains.